 Host an afterschool meals program

-- Have a safe place to serve children (ages 18 and under)
+- Have a safe place to serve children (ages 5 to 18)

-- Serve a minimum of 20 children at least four days a week
+- Serve a minimum of 10 children daily

-- Provide afterschool enrichment for children (ex: tutoring services, arts and crafts, recreation, science club)
+- Provide after school enrichment/activities for children (ex: tutoring services, arts and crafts, recreation, science club)

 - Be eligible under federal guidelines (we can help you determine this)